ScilifelabDataCentre/dds_web/.github/pull_request_template.md

 ## Description

+_If this PR makes changes to the database: Remember to include a new migration version **or** explain in the description/comments why it's not needed._

+### What?

 Please include a summary of the change and which issue is fixed.

+Fixes #(issue) / HMS-(Jira Task)

+### Why?

 Also include relevant motivation and context.

-_If this PR makes changes to the database: Remember to include a new migration version **or** explain in the description/comments why it's not needed._

-Fixes #(issue) / HMS-(Jira Task)

 ## Checklist